walterehickmanII/project-3-group-5/README.md

 ## References
 Baseball-Reference: This is one of the most comprehensive sources for historical baseball data, including player statistics, team records, and box scores.
-You can access it at baseball-reference.com.
+You can access it at baseball-reference.com and https://www.thetoptens.com/baseball/favorite-major-league-baseball-team/

 ---